Gravitational lensing for interstellar power transmission: Detection sensitivity

-Using (\ref{eq:rE}), we see that a telescope with the aperture $d_{\tt r}$ will resolve this object with $N_d$ linear resolution elements {}
+Using (\ref{eq:rE}), we see that a telescope with the aperture $d_{\tt r}$ will resolve this object with $N_d$ linear resolution elements, {}

+Equation~(\ref{eq:res-el}) shows that lens 1 is highly resolved in the focal plane for the fiducial parameters.

-Therefore, to account for the source provided by the amplified stellar light, we can use the expressions that we developed for the SGL to describe the total power collected from a resolve exoplanet.
+Therefore, to account for the amplified stellar light from lens 1, we use the expressions developed for the SGL to describe the total power collected from a resolved source.
 The relevant expression in this case is Eq.~(2) in \cite{Turyshev-Toth:2022a}.
-Replacing in this expression the surface brightness of the exoplanet $B_{\tt s}$ with $B_{\tt cor}(\theta,\lambda,\Delta\lambda)$ describing the solar surface brightness within the bandwidth of $\Delta\lambda$ around the central wavelength $\lambda$ from (\ref{eq:model-L0*}), we have At the same time, the power at the Einstein ring at the detector placed in the focal plane of an optical telescope is dominated by the blur and is given as {}
+Let $B_1(\lambda,\Delta\lambda)$ denote the band-integrated photospheric surface brightness of lens 1.
+For a blackbody this may be estimated as $B_\lambda(T_1)\Delta\lambda$; if one uses a total band luminosity $L_1(\lambda,\Delta\lambda)$ instead, then $B_1=L_1/(4\pi^2R_1^2)$ must be used.
+The power at the Einstein ring in the focal plane of an optical telescope is dominated by the blur and is given as {}